DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: DS-K3DOM: Approximation of Extended PHD/MIB filter in Dempster-Shafer Domain

+Given a set of sensor measurements $Z_{k+1} = \{X_{k+1}, Y_{k+1}\}$, we build an observation BBA $m_{Z_{k+1}}^{(c)}$ and combine it with the predicted BBA to update the posterior BBA through~\eqref{DS rule of combination}:

-We aim to generate a dense occupancy map by overcoming the sparse spatial density of range sensor measurements in the 3-D environment.
-We achieve this goal by inferring spatial information surrounding sensor observations using a kernel function as in~\cite{Min2021}.
-However, the existing kernel inference is based on the Bayes' rule which cannot be applied in the Dempster-Shafer domain.
-Instead, we propose a new kernel inference using Dirichlet BBA \cite{Josang2007} to combine the sensor information with the prior information by the rule of combination (\ref{DS rule of combination}).
+However, the sparse range sensor measurements in the 3-D environment make it hard to generate dense estimation.
+We overcome this challenge by inferring the spatial information around the sensor observations using a kernel method similarly to~\cite{Min2021}.
+While the method in~\cite{Min2021} is based on the Bayes' rule and cannot be applied in the DS domain, we propose a new kernel inference using Dirichlet BBA \cite{Josang2007} to generate a dense observation BBA $m_{Z_{k+1}}^{(c)}$.